glide007/ownspace.in/content/articles/social/hello-world.rst

     	printf("Hello World");
     }

-I am alo not going to promise which kind of article I am going to write, at the same time I am promising my self, that I will try to be honest with me and try to write as much as I can with limitd time I get out of my work and family.
+I am also not going to promise which kind of article I am going to write, at the same time I am promising my self, that I will try to be honest with me and try to write as much as I can with limited time I get out of my work and family.

+Thanks to `Silviu Tantos <http://razius.com/>`_ for inspiring me to come back to real world!